nicehash/excavator/nvidia/README.md

 If no parameters are provided, device specific defaults are used.
 If provided parameter is '0' then device specific default value is used.

-**WARNING: Daggerhashimoto_pascal is tuned for next cards: 1080 Ti, 1080, 1070 and P104-100.
+**WARNING: Daggerhashimoto_pascal is tuned for next cards: 1080 Ti, 1080, 1070 Ti, 1070 and P104-100.
 You may reach higher speeds by experimenting with parameters when using a different card.**

 NOTE1: Parameter P is used to select the most profitable default ratio values.
 If P is 0 the goal is to reach highest daggerhashimoto speed while retaining decent speed on pascal.
 When P is 1 default ratio is set to reach highest combined speeds on both algorithms.